What is sepsis?

 How is sepsis diagnosed?

 To diagnose sepsis, a healthcare provider will ask about your medical history and your symptoms.
-He or she will do a physical exam.
-Some of the symptoms of early sepsis are the same as other medical conditions.
+Some of the symptoms of early sepsis are the same as other health problems.
 This can make sepsis hard to diagnose in its early stages.
-An exam of the heart, lungs, and abdomen are needed to help diagnose sepsis.
+A full exam of the body is needed to help diagnose sepsis.

 You may also have tests, such as: